Seventy years on from Horsefair

 In less than a decade from the time depicted here, a scheme will shortly be presented to the Town Council, for town improvements.

-The only building which will remain until the 1950’s, will be the Education Offices (Bluecoat School) and of course the ornate Lich gate.
+The only building which will remain until the 1950s will be the Education Offices (Bluecoat School) and of course, its ornate Lichgate.

-As you can see from the plan that the piece of ground between Corporation Street and Mitre Fold became the site for the new Civic Hall.
+As you can see from the plan the piece of ground between Corporation Street and Mitre Fold became the site for the new Public or Civic Hall.

-Red Lion Street and Mitre Fold provided the ground for the purpose built Telephone Exchange which was later extended in to North Street in the 1970’s.
+Red Lion Street and Mitre Fold provided the ground for the purpose-built Telephone Exchange which you saw on the earlier picture being extended into North Street .

-Gardens fronting Red Lion Street were chosen as the site for Police Dwellings being in close proximity to the Police Station.
+Gardens fronting Red Lion Street were chosen as the site for Police Dwellings as they were in close proximity to the Police Station.

-Pictured here in 1936 we see the houses running along Red Lion Street that were built to house families of the personal at the Police and Fire Brigade headquarters close by at the rear of the Town Hall.
+Pictured here in 1936, we see the houses running along Red Lion Street that were built to house families of personnel working at the Police and Fire Brigade headquarters, which were situated close by, at the rear of the Town Hall.

 Behind the end block of four on the right stands the re-furbished Education Offices and Clinic (Former Bluecoat school).